 The lineup ranged widely from night to night: for example, Said Guissi of the Issaoua Sufi brotherhood; the crooning Cheb Rayan; the hip-hop/pop group Fnaïre; and a superstar of Gnawa music, Hamid El Kasri, who recently visited New York as part of the Gnawa Festival Tour.
 On a busy schedule, we were able to catch one of these performances: a double bill of Oussama Abdedayem and Fassi singer Nizar Idil.

 Both of these singers worked with a similar sound, backed by large bands anchored by bassists and assertive drummers (drumset, darbuka and congas), and colored by synth, violin, flute, guitar and saxophone.
-Although Abdedayem’s style was looser than Idil’s, his vocal gestures echoed the melismatic, violin-accented solos of classic Arabic singers.
-His music blended the classic sound of Arabic pop with reggae upbeats and jammy djembe solos, singing about, among other things, love, God and Morocco (while draped in a Moroccan flag).
-Screens behind the singers showed images of slowly waving Moroccan flags on repeat, adding patriotic weight to their songs of national pride.
+Although Abdedayem’s style was looser than Idil’s, his vocal gestures echoed the melismatic, mawwal solos of classical Arabic singers.
+His music blended the classic sound of Arabic pop with reggae upbeats and jammy djembe solos.
+Abdedayem sang about, among other things, love, God and Morocco (while draped in a Moroccan flag).
+Screens behind the singers showed images of slowly waving Moroccan flags on repeat, adding further patriotic weight to their songs of national pride.

 A drummer with Oussama Abdedayem